 - Why sleep is so crucial for mental health;

-- How she feels about the claims around sleep training being harmful to the baby;
+- How she feels about the claims around sleep training being harmful to the baby and that it ruins healthy attachment;

 - How she addresses a common concern moms have about their little ones crying during sleep training.